-Will holds an MSc in African Studies from the University of Oxford, BA’s in Government and French from the College of William & Mary, and a degree in social entrepreneurship from Santa Clara University.
+Smith holds an MSc in African Studies from Oxford University, BA’s in Government and French from the College of William & Mary, and a degree in social entrepreneurship from Santa Clara University.
 He is a 2018 Cordes Fellow and a member of the Barça Foundation and UNICEF’s Working Group on Sport for Development.

 Graham M. Albert

-Graham was a student-athlete at the College of William & Mary from 1999-2003.
+Graham Albert was a student-athlete at the College of William & Mary from 1999-2003.
 He enjoyed both team and individual success at the highest level of American college soccer, earning Division 1 Scholar All-American honors his senior year.
-In addition to his background as a player, Graham has always been passionate about soccer coaching, development, education, and administration.
+In addition to his background as a player, Albert has always been passionate about soccer coaching, development, education, and administration.
 His father, Al Albert, is a hall-of-fame college soccer coach and former President of the National Soccer Coaches Association of America.
-Graham lives and works in New York City as a financial analyst at MP Securitized Credit Partners, an investment fund specializing in mortgage bonds.
+Albert lives and works in New York City as a financial analyst at MP Securitized Credit Partners, an investment fund specializing in mortgage bonds.
 He wants to leverage his connections and professional experience to help MFA leadership achieve their ambitious goals on and off the field.

 Richard P. Fahey

-Rich served as a Peace Corps volunteer in Liberia during the 1960s.
+Richard Fahey served as a Peace Corps volunteer in Liberia during the 1960s.
 He then returned to the United States for graduate school, earning his JD from Northwestern University.
 He subsequently specialized in Environmental, Energy, and Natural Resources law for more than 35 years.
 In 2010, he retired from one career and started another, attending Harvard University as an Advanced Leadership Fellow.
 That experience gave rise to a new organization called the Liberian Energy Network (LEN), which distributes solar lights to businesses, schools, and families in Monrovia.
-As the Founder and CEO of LEN, Rich travels periodically to Monrovia to ensure LEN continues its move to scale.
-Rich has already devoted a large amount of time to MFA, and his experience working in Monrovia will certainly provide important insights as MFA moves forward.
+As the Founder and CEO of LEN, Fahey travels periodically to Monrovia to ensure LEN continues its move to scale.
+Fahey has already devoted a large amount of time to MFA, and his experience working in Monrovia will certainly provide important insights as MFA moves forward.